Postgraduate Course: Christianity in Asia, 1700 to the Present (WRCH11019)

 |Pre-requisites||This is a graduate-level course.
 Please confirm subject prerequisites with the Course Manager.

 Course Delivery Information

-1) have a secure grasp of the main trends shaping the varied history of the churches in Asian contexts;
+- Demonstrate a secure grasp of the main trends shaping the varied history of the churches in Asian contexts.

-2) develop a sensitivity to the complex issues of identity often faced by Christians in Asia;
+- Engage sensitively with the complex issues of identity often faced by Christians in Asia.

 |Graduate Attributes and Skills